Oriade

 Oriade is a Local Government area in the northeastern part of Osun State.
 It is predominantly occupied by the Ijesa people.
 Its capital is Ijebu-Jesa (or Ijebu Ijesha) in the north of the area at.
+The current chairman of the council is Obeisun Ezekiel Olubunmi.

 It has an area of 465 km^{2} and a population of 148,617 at the 2006 census.

 The postal code of the area is 233.

 The area covers various cities and towns, including parts of Ilesa, Ijebu-Jesa, Ipetu-Ijesha, Erinmo, Erin-Ijesa, Iloko, Ijeda, Iwaraja, Erin-oke, Ipo Arakeji, Ikeji-Arakeji, Ikeji-Ile, Ira-Ikeji, Orisunbare, Iwoye ijesa, Owena, Dagbaja, Omo-Ijesa, Ilo-Ayegunle, Ere, Eti-Oni, Apoti, Ijinmo etc.